Skakarla2023/hello-react/React/React Hooks/useState.md

 👉 Before hooks, only class components could have state.
 Functional components were “stateless.” useState solved this limitation.

-## 🔹 Why is it used?

-- We use useState when we want a component to remember values across re-renders.

 ## 🔹 Purpose of useState

 1. To make functional components interactive